-Piper Aircraft Corporation has developed inspection items and required inspection intervals (i.e.: 50, 100, 500, and 1000 hours) for the specific model aircraft.
-Appropriate forms are contained in the applicable Piper Service/Maintenance Manual, and should be complied with by a properly trained, knowledgeable, and qualified mechanic at a Piper Authorized Service Center or a reputable repair shop.
-Piper Aircraft Corporation cannot accept responsibility for the continued airworthiness of any aircraft not maintained to these standards, and/or not brought into compliance with applicable Service Bulletins issued by Piper Aircraft Corporation, instructions issued by the engine, propeller, or accessory manufacturers, or Airworthiness Directives issued by the Federal Aviation Administration (FAA).
+Piper has developed inspection items and required inspection intervals for the PA-28 (see the latest revision of the PA-28 Service and Inspection Manuals).
+The PA-28 Inspection Manual contains appropriate forms, and all inspection procedures should be complied with by a properly trained, knowledgeable, and qualified mechanic at a Piper Authorized Service Center or a reputable repair shop.
+Piper cannot accept responsibility for the continued airworthiness of any aircraft not maintained to these standards, and/or not brought into compliance with applicable Service Bulletins issued by Piper, instructions issued by the engine, propeller, or accessory manufacturers, or Airworthiness Directives issued by the FAA.

-A programmed inspection, approved by the FAA, is also available to the owner.
+A Progressive Inspection, approved by the Federal Aviation Administration (FAA), is also available to the owner.
 This involves routine and detailed inspections to allow maximum utilization of the airplane.
-Maintenance inspection costs are reduced and the maximum standard of continued airworthiness is maintained.
-Complete details are available from Piper Aircraft Corporation.
+Maintenance inspection costs are reduced, and the maximum standard of continued airworthiness is maintained.